-A few months after I gave up on resurrecting my connection with Billy, I transferred into a new job, gladly escaping from a run-down Army fire alarm room and a mean boss.
+A few months after I despaired of resurrecting my connection with Billy, I transferred into a new job, gladly escaping from a run-down Army fire alarm room and a mean boss.
 By comparison, the Whaler Air Force Base’s pristine fire station, where dispatchers worked solo and the boss was supportive, felt like a refuge.

 At Whaler Fire Department, after the 8-5ers drove home, I worked evening shifts solo.
 With the bosses away, the firemen and I enjoyed crackling conversations about love and life.
 In this exciting world, my self-confidence improved along with my dispatching chops.
 Compliments such as “Lizzy ain’t dizzy in the dispatch” from my hunky coworkers didn’t hurt my morale either.

 When the grapevine buzzed about the Chief calling me his walking dictionary, the firemen’s interest in me mushroomed.
 The guys bribed me with unlimited coffee breaks and brought me chocolate-covered macadamia nuts in exchange for me tutoring them so they could pass the English classes required for their Fire Science degrees.
 Their attention warmed me, and their jokes and conversation took my mind off the strained atmosphere waiting for me at home.

 I unpacked my tarnished dream that someday my prince would come, and polished it with hope for a happier tomorrow.
 On slow shifts, at twilight, I gazed through a picture window past the red airfield trucks at golden pink sunsets and daydreamed about honeymooning in Paris.